bikalims/bika.coa/README.md

 Improvements to the default Senaite COA templates following ISO 17025 (2017) guidelines

 Some of the improvements here should rightfully be submitted to Senaite as it improves the generic tempplates.
-The add-on is sponsored by [Test It laboratory](https://www.testit-labs.co.za/) member of the [Bika Open Source Collective](https://www.bikalims.org/), coded by [Bika Lab Systems](https://www.bikalabs.com/), and not enough capacity exists to complete the procedure, hopefully sooner than later
+The add-on is sponsored by [Test It laboratory](https://www.testit-labs.co.za/) member of the [Bika Open Source Collective](https://www.bikalims.org/), coded by [Bika Lab Systems](https://www.bikalabs.com/), and not enough capacity currently exists to complete the procedure, hopefully sooner than later

 Improvements include: